About UTRA

 Treasurer – responsible for the financial affairs of the Association, the disbursement of funds and for the preparation, interpretation and dissemination of periodic financial reports and will complete other duties as the Executive Committee may prescribe.

-Vacant officer positions occurring between elections will be filled by a majority vote of the Executive Committee.
+Vacant officer positions occurring between elections will be filled by a majority vote of the Executive Committee, including the Advisor, in the event of a tie vote.

 VI.
 COMMITTEES

-Standing committees will be determined by the Executive Committee.
+Committees will be determined by the Officers.
 Membership on each committee is voluntary and limited to professional members of the organization.
-In shortages of available volunteers, the Executive Committee may request specific members assist, if even on a temporary basis.
+In shortages of available volunteers, the Executive Committee may request specific members assist, even if on a temporary basis.

 VII.
 MEETINGS